 Fix 6: Check your Wi-Fi Router

-If the Wi-Fi router is causing any issues, then it is better to remove the power source and plug it back again.
+If the Wi-Fi router is causing any issues, it is better to remove the power source and plug it back in again.

 Fix 7: Set Custom DNS!
 Speed Up Slow WiFi with Faster DNS Server

-You can also try this solution it works sometimes.
+You can also try this solution.
+It works sometimes.
 The popular DNS networks are Google DNS switch your current DNS to Google DNS.
 It will work.
-Change or Update DNS IP address with custom details, Open Settings app > “WiFi” > “Tap on (i)” WiFi information > “Configure DNS” > “Manual and Enter (22.214.171.124)” by selecting Manual.
+Change or Update DNS IP address with custom details, Open Settings app > “WiFi” > “Tap on (i)” WiFi information > “Configure DNS” > “Manual and Enter (18.104.22.168)” by selecting Manual.
 That’s it

 Fix 8: Disable Wi-Fi Networking Services

-When you disable Wi-Fi networking services if directly turn off the location services for Wi-Fi networking.
-It will not disable Wi-Fi.
+When you disable Wi-Fi networking services, it will not disable Wi-Fi if you directly turn off the location services for Wi-Fi networking.

 - Step 1: Launch the “Settings” app.